matt9527-marist/MyObsidianNotes/Parallel Processing/002 C++ Introduction.md

 		std::cout << "terminate\n";
 }
 ```
-When it is unscoped, our
+When it is unscoped, our C++ environment will assign values of 0, 1, 2.
+This automated conversion is used.